Minimap¶

 Minimap.Contains¶

-function TRSMinimap.Contains(pt: TPoint): Boolean;
+function TMinimap.Contains(pt: TPoint): Boolean;

 Returns True/False if a point pt is on the minimap.